-*If you think you may have symptoms of coronavirus (COVID-19), please ensure you stay at home and book a test.
+*If you think you may have symptoms of coronavirus (COVID-19), please try to stay at home.
 Click here for more information on coronavirus and the symptoms.

 If you’re unsure about which conditions you should be managing yourself, or how to manage them, see your local pharmacist.